 - A recent issue of Dickinson Magazine highlighted 14 impressive entrepreneurial young alumni under 40.
 They are just a few of the entrepreneurs that Dickinson has produced.

 Community engagement, volunteering and engaging with the world are key components of the Dickinson experience.
 Our alumni use the habits of mind formed while at Dickinson to find a variety of ways to be of service.

 - 205 Dickinson grads have served in Peace Corps since 1961.

-- Since 1991, 31 Dickinson alumni have gone on to participate in Teach for America.
+- Since 1991, more than 35 Dickinson alumni have gone on to participate in Teach for America.

 - Students devote more than 30,000 hours of community service to the Carlisle area each year.

-- Dickinson was named to the 2009 President’s Higher Education Community Service Honor Roll, with distinction.
+- Dickinson has been consistently named to the President's Higher Education Community Service Honor Roll, with distinction.

 - According to a 2009 survey, nearly 90 percent of Dickinson College alumni participated in volunteer work, and in 2008—a year marked by global recession—95 percent of the respondents said they made a financial contribution to a nonprofit organization.

 Stories of Alumni in Service

 - Heather Lingenfelter Ditillo '92 works to eradicate poverty by empowering communities.
 (Dickinson Magazine, spring 2012)

 - Anya Malkov '08 comes into her own through service and volunteerism at Dickinson.
 (Dickinson Magazine, winter 2012)

 - Chris Eisworth '08 joined City Year, an AmeriCorps organization focused in part on improving the public-education experience of inner-city students.

 - Thomas Hull '68 has received two Presidential Meritorious Service Awards.